This guide covers everything you need to know, from causes to home exercises to when it is time to call your vet.

 🚶 Short Controlled Walks

 Skip the long park walks for now.
-Instead, do 2 to 3 short walks of 5 to 10 minutes each day on flat, even ground with a non-slip leash.
+Instead, do 2 to 3 short walks of 5 to 10 minutes each day on flat, even ground.
 Consistent gentle movement is far better than occasional intense exercise for rebuilding hind leg muscle in older dogs.

 🌊 Towel-Assisted Walking